reinhart1010/nix/docs/en/common/git-bug.md

 `git bug add`

-- You can push your new entry to a remote:
+- Push a new bug entry to a remote:

 `git bug push`

-- You can pull for updates:
+- Pull for updates:

 `git bug pull`